The upgrade path supported for this release is Greenplum Database 6.x to a newer Greenplum Database 6.x release.

 If needed, update the

-greenplum_path.sh file on the master and standby master hosts for use with your specific installation.
+greenplum_path.sh file on the coordinator and standby coordinator hosts for use with your specific installation.
 These are some examples.

 If Greenplum Database uses LDAP authentication, edit the